camunda/camunda-docs/docs/reference/alpha-features.md

 Stable features and components are:

 - Ready for production use for most users with minimal risk.
-- Fully documented and supported by [L1 Priority-level support](https://docs.camunda.org/enterprise/support/#priority-level) for production use.
+- Supported by [L1 Priority-level support](https://docs.camunda.org/enterprise/support/#priority-level) for production use.
+- Fully documented.

 A release or component is considered stable if it has passed all verification and test stages and can be released to production.